 Practically this rule may change how closely individual SNAP agencies are monitoring work requirements and participation in our program and other employment training.
-However, many of our sites have already come their waiver from the 2008 recession.
+However, many of our sites have already come off of their waiver from the 2008 recession.
 Even if sites do have a waiver, the state is still tracking ABAWD information because the work requirement still exists (but penalties are not carried out against participants for noncompliance).

 As this rule moves forward, agencies will be looking for more programming slots for ABAWDS.
 CEO will be reaching out to state and local SNAP administers to ensure that they directly refer justice-involved SNAP ABAWD recipients to CEO as 20 hours each week at CEO helps SNAP participants maintain a crucial tool in food assistance.